jacobmarks/clustering-plugin/README.md

 - Birch
 - Agglomerative

-It also serves as a proof of concept for adding new "types" of runs to FiftyOne, or the FiftyOne Brain!!!
+It also serves as a proof of concept for adding new "types" of runs to FiftyOne!!!

 ## Installation